ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/ballerina-streaming-reference.md

 stream<Employee> employeeStream;
 ```

-The SQL given above creates a stream named `employeeStream` that is constrained by the `Employee` type, and contains the following attributes.
+The streaming query sample given above creates a stream named `employeeStream` that is constrained by the `Employee` type, and contains the following attributes.

 + `name` of type `string`
 + `age` of type `int`